-Norton Children’s Gynecology is the only practice in Louisville, Southern Indiana and Kentucky dedicated to pediatric gynecological care.
+Norton Children’s Gynecology, affiliated with the UofL School of Medicine, is the only practice in Louisville, Southern Indiana and Kentucky dedicated to pediatric gynecological care.
 Our board-certified physicians are trained to treat irregular periods and other menstruation problems with the sensitivity that children, teens and parents need.

 No two periods are the same.
-However, there are some signs your daughter may have an irregular period that warrants a visit with a pediatric gynecologist.
+However, there are some signs the child may have an irregular period that warrants a visit with a pediatric gynecologist.

 Menstrual bleeding is considered abnormal if it occurs more frequently than every 21 days, less frequently than every 45 days or lasts more than eight days.
 Counting begins on the first day of bleeding and goes until the start of the next period.